Open source runtime. Managed platform on top.

 RUN

-- Methods execution runtime — Python package, CLI, REST API
+- Methods execution runtime — library, CLI, REST API

 - Client SDKs — Python, TypeScript